jaychsu/flexys/README.md

 # Flexys
 A Light Grid System base on Flexbox, and compiled by Sass now.

-To understand how to use Flexys, hit [Demo](http://jaychsu.github.io/flexys/). (will be completed soon)
+To understand how to use Flexys, hit [Demo](http://jaychsu.github.io/flexys/).
+(Demo page will be completed soon)

 ## Browser Support